 The date of such an event may serve as the origin of coordinates to fix historical events to their more probable positions on the time axis.
 The sky provides us with such a visible phenomenon.

 The astronomers found the exact date of the explosion of the Crab Nebula Supernova in XII century A.D. in the Taurus constellation by calculating its expansion speed by comparing its photographs taken from 1844 to 2018.

 Dozens of ‘ancient’ learned chroniclers and astronomers report about the appearance of very a bright star approximately 1000 years ago.
 These reports are often conflicting as they used real or an imaginary phenomenon in the sky to stress their local events.

 Corollary A: an irrefutable astronomical phenomenon itself serves as the reference point for the dating of historical events and not the dates of astronomical events found in chronicles of refutable dates and/or origin.

 Corollary C: the explosion of the Crab Nebula Supernova is a reference point for datings events on the time axis.
-Today we are in 1002, not in 2019.
+Today we are in 967, not in 2021 AD.

 History of discovery

 The Crab Nebula was identified as the supernova remnant of SN 1054 between 1921 and 1942, at first speculatively (the 1920s), with some plausibility by 1939, and beyond a reasonable doubt by Jan Oort in 1942.

 In 1921, Carl Otto Lampland was the first to announce that he had seen changes in the structure of the Crab Nebula.
 This announcement occurred at a time when the nature of the nebulas in the sky was completely unknown.
 Their nature, size, and distance were subject to debate.